katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 = What is the plugin license? =
 Good news, this plugin is free for everyone!
 The plugin is [licensed under the GPL](http://www.gnu.org/licenses/gpl-2.0.txt "View the GPL License").

+= How do I test Akismet spam filtering? =

+* Add a First Name field to the form you want to test
+* Log out of your site (Akismet takes into account if you're logged-in)
+* Submit your form using the First Name field set to `viagra-test-123`
+* That should always return false